ruggeri/tech-notes/randos/mining-massive-datasets.md

       shared groups: a base probability.
     * Prolly should just make all people in the same group with low connectivity for consistency...
+* You can have a more general model (called BigCLAM), where vertices have a strength of membership.
+Then probability of an edge from group A `P_A(u,v) = 1-exp(-F_uA*F_uB)`.
+Here `F_uA` is the strength of vertex `u`'s membership of group `A`.
+    * Now we don't have a parameter for probability of groups connectivity.
+    * You combine these probabilities the same way.
+* But now you have a matrix problem!
+    * Rows are the membership strengths for a vertex.
+    * To find overall probability, you can take product of `FF\trans` to calculate the relationship strength between every two nodes.
+Then you do `1-exp(FF\trans)`.
+    * You can verify this is the same as if we calculated `1-\Prod 1-P_i(u, v)`!
+* To solve this, you want to find the matrix `F` that maximizes the likelihood of the graph.
+In particular you want to maximize:

+    \Sum (u,v)\in E log(1-exp(-F_uF_v\trans))-\Sum (u,v)\not\in E F_uF_v\trans

+* Can solve this using gradient descent.
+* One optimization.
+This requires considering all pairs of vertices (edge or not edge).
+We want to only consider those edges that *do* exist.
+    * So we sum up the total weight in every group (these are colsums).
+    * Then we subtract out the vector representing a node.
+    * We then subtract out its neighbors.
+    * This is the total weight in each group of its non-neighbors, needed for gradient descent.
+* So we expect this to be linear in the number of edges, I believe.
+That is a great speedup for sparse graphs!